-- (a) Any statement of economic interest filed under this Article shall be on a form prescribed by the Commission and sworn to by the public servant.
+- Any statement of economic interest filed under this Article shall be on a form prescribed by the Commission and sworn to by the public servant.
 Answers must be provided to all questions.
-The form shall include the following information about the public servant and the public servant's immediate family: - (1) The name, home address, occupation, employer, and business of the person filing. - A list of each asset and liability of whatever nature (including legal, equitable, or beneficial interest) with a value of at least ten thousand dollars (\$10,000) of the prospective or actual public servant, and the public servant's spouse.
-This list shall include the following: - a.
-All real estate located in the State owned wholly or in part by the public servant or the public servant's spouse, including specific descriptions adequate to determine the location of each parcel and the specific interest held by the public servant and the spouse in each identified parcel. - b.
-Real estate that is currently leased or rented to the State.
+The form shall include the following information about the public servant and the public servant's immediate family: - The name, home address, occupation, employer, and business of the (1) person filing. - A list of each asset and liability of whatever nature (including legal, (2) equitable, or beneficial interest) with a value of at least ten thousand dollars (\$10,000) of the prospective or actual public servant, and the public servant's spouse.
+This list shall include the following: - All real estate located in the State owned wholly or in part by a. the public servant or the public servant's spouse, including specific descriptions adequate to determine the location of each parcel and the specific interest held by the public servant and the spouse in each identified parcel. - Real estate that is currently leased or rented to the State. b. - Personal property sold to or bought from the State within the c. preceding two years. - Personal property currently leased or rented to the State. d.